U.S. Route 141: Freeway era

 Another freeway section from north of Green Bay to Suamico was opened in 1971.
 In 1972, the divided-highway segment between Suamico and Abrams opened, and the state started the construction of additional freeways between Green Bay and Milwaukee.
 The bypasses of Sheboygan and Cedar Grove were converted to full freeways in 1973.
 Another segment of freeway opened in 1975 that bypassed Port Washington and connected the freeway sections that ended near Grafton and Cedar Grove.
 I-43 was first designated on the 1978 official state highway map along US 141 from Milwaukee to Sheboygan; missing segments of I-43 between Green Bay and Milwaukee are shown as either under construction or proposed.
 In November of that year, the 9 mi section bypassing Maribel opened.
 In October 1980, the 33 mi segment of freeway between Sheboygan and Denmark opened.
 At the same time, the northern bypass of Green Bay was under construction and I-43/US 141 was open from Maribel to Branch northwest of Manitowoc; US 141 was truncated to end at the northern end of the Sheboygan bypass.
 I-43 was initially completed in 1981, and the southern terminus of US 141 was moved again, truncating the highway to end in Bellevue by 1983.

 In 1986, the states in the Great Lakes region created the LMCT as part of a larger program of tourist routes in the region; US 141 carries the LMCT between the northern I-43 junction in the Green Bay area north to the split with US 41 at Abrams.
 In the first years of the 21st century, US 141 was expanded to a four-lane expressway northward from Abrams to Oconto Falls.
-A further upgrade in 2006 expanded the highway to four-lanes northward to Beaver.
+A further project in 2006 expanded the highway to four-lanes northward to Beaver.
+Ths particular project cost $68.1 million for 16 miles of roadway.
+Based on the cost and traffic projections, this project was included in WisPIRGs list of highway boondoggles.
 On April 7, 2015, the segment of US 141 that runs concurrently with US 41 on the west side of Green Bay was designated a part of I-41 by the Federal Highway Administration.

+In the 2020s, the US 141 corridor south of Iron Mountain was designated as an Alternative Fuel Corridor for electric vehicles.